Last Updated on

 A B2C marketing funnel is a different animal to the common B2B strategies you may have seen online.
 While all marketing funnels follow a similar concept, consumer businesses can also create a marketing funnel to acquire customers.
 In this article, we’ll tell you more about building a B2C marketing funnel and how it can help accelerate your sales.

-Understanding a B2C marketing funnel
+What is a B2C marketing funnel?

 The first time a lead hears about a product, they rarely convert to an actual customer.
 Usually, there are several interactions that a customer needs before they are engaged enough to buy or sign up.
 A B2C marketing funnel is divided into three sections:

 1. Top of the Funnel – TOFU )

 The top of the funnel is the point at which customers find out or hear about the brand for the first time.